AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> Rules with `$removeheader` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.
+> Rules with `$removeheader` modifier are supported by AdGuard for Windows, Mac, and Android, and AdGuard Browser extension for Chrome, Firefox, and Edge.

 #### **`$removeparam`** {#removeparam-modifier}